daylinmorgan/clonmapper/md/introduction.md

 # Introduction

-Insight into the clonal composition of a cells during key events such as development, infection, tumor progression, or treatment response, is critical to understanding the nature of the interaction between the population of cells and the selective forces shaping it.
+Insight into the clonal composition of a population of cells during key events such as development, infection, tumor progression, or treatment response, is critical to understanding the nature of the interaction between cells and the selective forces shaping them.
 While advances in genomics and transcriptomics and the advent of single-cell RNA sequencing (scRNA-seq) have vastly increased the resolution at which we can understand cellular processes,